comp1100/comp1100.github.io/_sources/intro.md

 * Attend **and give** the seminar at 10am-11am every Wednesday.
 * Set some goals for studios every week.
 * Give some pointers and directions to achieve those goals when you are stuck.
-* Advise on the processes that you need to follow.
+* Give advice on the processes that you need to follow.
 * Providing regular (positive and negative) feedback on deliverables and weekly contributions.
 * Helping you to navigate to realistic solutions.